timvink/mkdocs-table-reader-plugin/README.md

 [MkDocs](https://www.mkdocs.org/) plugin that adds a `{{ read_csv('table.csv') }}` markdown tag to directly insert CSV files in a page.

-This will aid building with reproducible sites.
+This helps to enable building reproducible reports.
 For more complex use cases, consider [pheasant](https://pheasant.daizutabi.net/) or [nbconvert](https://tanbro.github.io/mkdocs-nbconvert/).

 ## Setup